bmellink/GPS_Tracker_Server/README.md

 ```
 22:01:01 (#8) Waiting for connection..0
 ```
-If the server terminates with an error, you may have a problem with firewall software running on the server.
+If the server terminates with an error, you may have a problem with firewall software running on the server or the database connection.
 If the server runs normally, you should see a new record in the ```gps``` table with the current datetime stamp.

 ### Initial test - step 2